Benjamin Geen: Arrest and syringe discovery

 Geen was arrested as he arrived at the hospital to work on 9 February 2004.
 He had on his person a syringe with the potentially lethal paralytic vecuronium inside, despite it being strictly forbidden for nurses to take syringes or such drugs out of the hospital.
-The same paralyzing agent had been given to David Olney, one of the patients who had unexpectedly died on Geen's watch, and to other patients who had gone into respiratory arrest while treated by Geen.
+The same paralyzing agent had been given to David Onley and to other patients who had gone into respiratory arrest while treated by Geen.
 As he saw the officers approaching, Geen discharged the contents of the syringe into the pocket of his jacket in an attempt to hide the fact he was taking this drug and syringe into the hospital that morning.
 He refused to tell the officers what the drug was when they apprehended him, further raising suspicion.

 Geen claimed that he had accidentally taken the syringe home in a pocket of his scrubs after a chaotic day.
 The syringe needle was found to be heavily worn showing it had been used a number of times.
 In hospitals syringes (and needles) are single use.
 The jacket was tested and was found to not only contain vecuronium but also traces of midazolam, the drug known to have been illegally administered to some of Geen's patients and which had caused them to go into respiratory arrest.

 Geen was formally accused of two murders and of inflicting grievous bodily harm with intent upon 16 patients.